La Luna: A “Bite-Size” Lunar Miracle

 As for the moon, We have ordained ˹precise˺ phases for it, until it ends up ˹looking˺ like an old, curved palm stalk.

-The table below shows the list of mentions in order.
+The table below shows the list of mentions in order:

 The Ordering of Moon Phases

-Not only does the new moon appear before the other two phases but also before any of the other 29 mentions of the moon in the Qur’an, just as the new moon is the beginning of the lunar cycle.
+The very first mention of the moon in the Qur’an (Q2:189) is of the new moon.
+Not only does the new moon appear before the other two phases but also before any of the other 29 mentions of the moon in the Qur’an, just as the new moon is the beginning of the lunar cycle!

-This made me curious about the very late appearance of the old moon (in Surah 36), so I counted how many times the regular moon “al-Qamar” appears between the full moon and the old moon in the list.
+This made me curious about the very late appearance of the old moon (in Surah 36), so I counted how many times the regular moon (al-Qamar) appears between the full moon and the old moon in the list.
 The answer is 15 — or exactly half the lunar month!

+Speaking of 29-day months, notice that al-Qamar occurs twice in verse Q41:37, meaning that we see “the moon” in 26 verses, not 27.
 Adding the three occurrences of special phase names to these 26 gives us 29 verses in which different phases of the moon is mentioned.
-This seems to be a nod to the fact that the lunar month is sometimes 29 days and sometimes 30, averaging 29.5 days.
+This seems to be another nod to the fact that the lunar month is sometimes 29 days and sometimes 30, averaging 29.5 days.
 And when it is 29, the three special phases of new, full, and old, are always intact, with one fewer day of the generic moon.
 Just like in this alternative calculation.

 Summary